jguida941/software-testing-handbook/README.md

-# Software Testing Handbook - Security Audit Educational Suite
+# Software Testing Handbook: Security Audit Educational Suite

-## IMPORTANT: This Repository Contains Intentionally Vulnerable Code for Education
+### IMPORTANT: This Repository Contains Intentionally Vulnerable Code for Education

 This repository demonstrates security vulnerability remediation by maintaining both vulnerable and significantly improved versions of a Spring Boot application.

----

 ## What This Is